popcron/gizmos/README.md

         //use custom material, if null it uses a default line material Gizmos.Material = material;

-        //toggle gizmo drawing using the same key as in minecwaft if (Input.GetKeyDown(KeyCode.F3))
+        //toggle gizmo drawing using the same key as in minecraft if (Input.GetKeyDown(KeyCode.F3))
         {
             Gizmos.Enabled = !Gizmos.Enabled;